There is a saying in sports, “Amateurs practice until they get it right. Professionals practice until they never get it wrong.”

 Learning this lesson requires practice.
 Opportunities for practice arise when we encounter affliction.
 Thus, recurring hardships are necessary drills for professional believers.

 God does not engineer distress to teach us to love and trust him.
 He cannot initiate evil.
-However, he uses for this purpose, the afflictions we inevitably encounter in a fallen world.
+However, he uses the afflictions we inevitably encounter in a fallen world for this purpose.